 Students enroll in this course in the spring quarter of the second year.
 Students will identify designs used in published research, and hone critical thinking skills in depth psychological research and methodology grounded in the fields of marriage and family therapy and professional clinical counseling.
-This course focuses on the vocational aspects of depth psychological research and its impact on clinical practice of marriage and family therapy and professional clinical counseling.
+This course focuses on the vocational aspects of depth psychological research and its impact on the clinical practice of marriage and family therapy and professional clinical counseling, inclusive of social justice implications.
 Each student is assigned a Portfolio Thesis Advisor to assist the student with the conceptualization of the thesis, feedback about written components of the thesis, and the thesis process.
 This course is the fourth in the seven-course research sequence of courses.